ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ## Enabling OpenID Connect in SystemLink

-1. Log into the server running SystemLink and open **NI Web Server Configuration**
+1. Log into the server running SystemLink and go to `C:\Program Files\National Instruments\Shared\Web Server\conf\openidc`.

-2. Go to the **Authentication** tab and enable both **Log in as users controlled by the web server** and **Use OpenID Connect (advanced)**

-3. Add the configuration files to SystemLink to connect to your OpenID Connect provider and confirm that you can log in as an openid connect user
+2. Add the configuration files to SystemLink to connect to your OpenID Connect provider.

     !!! note ""
-        Details on this process is found in [**OpenID Configuration Files in SystemLink Server**](#openid-configuration-files-in-systemlink-server)
+        Details on this process is found in [**OpenID Configuration Files in SystemLink Server**](#openid-configuration-files-in-systemlink-server).

+3. Open **NI Web Server Configuration**.

+4. Go to the **Authentication** tab and enable both **Log in as users controlled by the web server** and **Use OpenID Connect (advanced)**.

+5. Click **Apply and restart**.

+6. Log into the SystemLink web application using OpenID connect.
+After logging in you should see the message **There are no available applications.** because there are no role mappings yet created for this user.

-4. Log in as the NI Web Server admin user.
+7. Logout and log back into the SystemLink web application as the NI Web Server admin user.
 This is the user created during NI Web Server guided setup.

-5. Go to **Security** > **Roles** and click the gear icon in the top right.
+8. Go to **Security** > **Roles** and click the gear icon in the top right.

-6. Add an OpenID Claim mapping for the **Server Adminstrator** role.
+9. Add an OpenID Claim mapping for the **Server Administrator** role.

     !!! note ""
-        Details on mapping claims to roles is found in [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles)
+        Details on mapping claims to roles is found in [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles).

-7. Log in as an OpenID connect user with a mapping for the **Server Adminstrator** role and confirm they have the correct privileges.
+10. Log in as an OpenID connect user with a mapping for the **Server Administrator** role and confirm they have the correct privileges.

-8. To enable OpenID Connect as the only login option, go back to **NI Web Server Configuration**> **Authentication** and disable **Log in as users controlled by the web server**.
+11. To enable OpenID Connect as the only login option, go back to **NI Web Server Configuration** > **Authentication** and disable **Log in as users controlled by the web server**.

 ![Enable OpenID Connect in NI Web Server](odic-webserver.png){: style="height:500px;width:500px"}

-*Enable OpenID Connect in NI Web Server*
+*Enable OpenID Connect in NI Web Server.*

 ## OpenID Configuration Files in SystemLink Server